The Department of History

 Brian Phillips Murphy was born in Paterson, New Jersey and graduated from Haverford College in Haverford, Pa. with a B.A. in history.
 He earned M.A. and Ph.D. degrees from the University of Virginia, where in 2008

 he completed his dissertation, "Empire State Building: The Formation of States and Parties in New York, 1783-1850."
-He is currently revising that work for publication with the University of Pennsylvania Press.
+A much-revised version titled Building the Empire State: Political Economy in Early America will be pubished by the University of Pennsylvania Press in early 2015.

 Professor Murphy has held fellowships at the International Center for Jefferson Studies at Monticello and the McNeil Center for Early American Studies at the University of Pennsylvania.
-His research interests are in the political economy of the early American republic.
 In May 2009, Professor Murphy was awarded the Richard L. Morton Award for his April 2008 article in the William and Mary Quarterly, “‘A very convenient instrument’: The Manhattan Company, Aaron Burr, and the Election of 1800.”

 If you are a member of the media and would like to contact Prof. Murphy, call 646.360.0276.